eliotmuirgrid/iguanax/README.md

 # Opps I nuked the Iguana X Source code Repo - but it's been forked already

 I deliberately nuked this archive of Iguana X source code to illustrate a point.

+Oh actually I made that up - it was an accident when I was goofing around with being provocative and switching to making the main branch 'master' instead of 'main'.

 Critical infra-structure software cannot depend on the whims of single person nor vendor.
 It's too damned important to trust that one day the founder won't accept a modest sized check from [Larry Elison](https://en.wikipedia.org/wiki/Larry_Ellison) and go sip pina coladas on a cruise ship.